HeahDude/symfony/UPGRADE-3.1.md

  * The `ControllerResolver::getArguments()` method is deprecated and will be removed in 4.0.
-If you have your own `ControllerResolverInterface` implementation, you should replace this method by implementing the `ArgumentResolverInterface` and injecting it in the HttpKernel.
+If you have your own `ControllerResolverInterface` implementation, you should replace this method by implementing the `ArgumentResolverInterface` and injecting it in the HttpKernel, or using the `ArgumentResolver` and injecting this in the `HttpKernel`.

 Serializer
 ----------